gamblevore/speedie/Documentation/xml.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*“XML is a classic political compromise: it balances the needs of man and machine by being equally unreadable to both.”* – Matthew Might

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*XSLT is a failure wrapped in pain.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*“XSLT is a failure wrapped in pain.
 There’s no job for which XSLT is the right tool.
-If you think you found a job for which XSLT is a good tool, chances are the job itself is fucked up.* – masklinn
+If you think you found a job for which XSLT is a good tool, chances are the job itself is fucked up.”* – masklinn

 OK well thats very funny... so lets look at a common list of reasons... why people aren't fans of XML.